-Figure 3 Changes in proportion (%) of saltwater crocodiles at each size class from 0.3 - >5.1 m (1 - >17 ft) in 12 monitored rivers combined in the Northern Territory, Australia in 1978/79 (10 rivers in 1978 and 1 river in 1979; no data available for Mary River), 1984, 1997, 2007/08 (6 rivers in 2007 and 6 rivers in 2008) and 6 monitored rivers combined in 2014/15 (5 rivers in 2014 and 2 rivers in 2015).
+Figure 3 Changes in proportion (%) of saltwater crocodiles at each size class from 0.3 - >5.1 m (1 - >17 ft) in 12 monitored rivers combined in the Northern Territory, Australia in 1978/79 (10 rivers in 1978 and 1 river in 1979; no data available for Mary River), 1984, 1997, 2007/08 (6 rivers in 2007 and 6 rivers in 2008) and 10 monitored rivers combined in 2015/16 (4 rivers in 2015 and 7 rivers in 2016).

 Monitoring data for the last five years indicates that while there has been a shift in the size structure of the crocodile population from smaller to larger crocodiles compared with immediately post-protection and through the 1980s, 1990s and early 2000s, there does appear to be a decline in the proportion of crocodiles in the 3 to 4 metre size range in the population in recent years (Figure 4).
 This apparent decline is not thought to be detrimental at the population level; it is primarily in the size classes representing young males and may be a result of changes in size structure associated with a population approaching carrying capacity.
-Corresponding to this decline is an increase in the proportion of crocodiles in the 2 to 3 metre size range.
-The monitored rivers represent prime nesting habitat and as the population reaches carrying capacity it would be expected that these areas would be dominated by breeding females (2 to 3 metre) and dominant breeding males (> 4 metre).
+Corresponding to this decline is an increase in the proportion of crocodiles in the 1 to 3 metre size range and in proportion greater than 4 metres in length.
+The monitored rivers represent prime nesting habitat and as the population reaches carrying capacity it would be expected that these areas would be dominated juveniles (1 to 2 metre), breeding females and sub-adult males (2 to 3 metre) and dominant breeding males (> 4 metre).
+Young, sexually active males (3 to 4 metre) could be expected to be driven out of this habitat by dominate breeding males.
 This will be subject to ongoing monitoring and if the decline continues management intervention may be warranted.
+There is little or no change in the 3 to 4 metre proportion of the population from 2014/2015 to 2015/2016 and at this juncture no requirement for management intervention.